OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 Possible frameworks we can use are: Spring boot, Quarkus, Micronaut.
 If we want to go forward with the redesign we have to investigate which framework to use.

 This will also make it easier to onboard developers and get open source contribution.
+Also, security updates will be handled by the framework maintainers which saves us time.
+This requires us to prefer the libs included in the framework over 3rd (4th?) party libraries.

 ### Easy to run